 If these symptoms are not taken seriously, issues including sunken eyes, shriveling skin and rapid heartbeat can occur.
 Once this point is reached, dehydration becomes a medical emergency and a trip to the hospital is needed.

 The obvious way to avoid this serious condition is to drink fluids.
-In the past, it was thought that beverages high in caffeine can lead to dehydration, but Seymour says, “this is no longer the case and any liquids will help.”
-Encouraging your loved one to drink a full glass of water after taking medications, and avoid wearing heavy clothing such as sweaters outside on a hot day, also will help.
+In the past, it was thought that beverages high in caffeine can lead to dehydration, but Torchia says, “this is no longer the case and any liquids will help.”
+Encourage your loved one to drink a full glass of water after taking medications and avoid wearing heavy clothing such as sweaters outside on a hot day.

 “Eating fruits high in water is also a good tip to getting the necessary fluids one needs on a hot day,” says Torchia.
 “I also encourage anyone who goes out on walks or exercises outside to always carry a water bottle with you in case the early signs occur.”
 She adds that sometimes family members notice confusion and attribute it to dementia when it may be dehydration.
 It is crucial to be certain loved ones are taking in adequate liquids.